Masaaki Noiri: Move up in weight

+K-1 welterweight champion

-Noiri was scheduled to face Kona Kato in the quarterfinal bout of the K-1 welterweight World Grand Prix, held at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
+Noiri was expected to face Kona Kato in the quarterfinal bout of the K-1 welterweight World Grand Prix, held at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
 As Kato later withdrew due to COVID-19 related problems, Noiri was rescheduled to face FUMIYA.
-He won the tournament with stoppage victories against FUMIYA in the quarterfinals, Ali Ayinta in the semifinals, and Rukiya Anpo in the finals.
+He made quick work of FUMIYA, as he floored the journeyman with a right hook at the 2:10 minute mark of the opening round.
+Noiri faced the undefeated Krush Welterweight champion Ayinta Ali in the penultimate bout of the tournament.
+He needed just 92 seconds to knock Ayinta down twice for a technical knockout victory.
+Noiri faced the former K-1 Super Lightweight champion Rukiya Anpo in the finals of the one-day tournament.
+Following an evenly contested first two rounds, Noiri was able to knock Anpo down three times in the final round of the bout for his third stoppage win of the evening.

-Noiri was scheduled to face Kona Kato at K-1: K'Festa 5 on April 3, 2022, in a non-title bout.
-He won the fight by second round knockout after scoring a knockdown in the previous round.
+Noiri was booked to face Kona Kato at K-1: K'Festa 5 on April 3, 2022, in a non-title bout.
+He won the fight by second-round knockout, after knocking Kato down once in the previous round.

 Noiri faced the former Shoot boxing Super Lightweight champion and the 2018 SHOOT BOXING S-Cup World Tournament winner Kaito Ono at The Match 2022 on June 19, 2022.
 He lost the fight by an extra round unanimous decision.

 Noiri faced the 148-fight veteran Dzhabar Askerov at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by a first-round knockout.